CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 ```text
 sinteractive -p <project_name>
 ```
 This command opens a shell session that runs on a compute node.
-You can use this session as normal bash shell without additional Slurm commands for starting jobs and applications.
+You can use this session as a normal bash shell without additional Slurm commands for starting jobs and applications.

 The default sinteractive resources cover typical use cases, but you can also request more from the command line.
 For example to have an interactive session with 8 GiB